SuperVK/sparse-image-repr-bep/bep.typ

       supplement: "",
       image("./images/castle_no_culling_sizing.png", width: 100%),
       caption: [
-  Final performance representation but without culling\
+ Final performance representation, but without culling\
   *SSIM:* 0.0350
       ],
     ),
   )
 )

-While the performance is better in terms of the SSIM, however we see the same issues as in @artifacts.
+While the performance is better in terms of the SSIM, we see the same issues as in @artifacts.

 == Higher order Gaussians
 To see the performance and the influence of the higher order Gaussians, we remove the $phi_0$ and only render $phi_{1,2}$.
-Looking at the previous comparison we can clearly see the lines and edges in the image.
+Looking at the previous comparison, we can clearly see the lines and edges in the image.

 #figure(
-  caption: [Comparing the accents of different amount of Gaussians.
+  caption: [Comparing the accents of different amounts of Gaussians.
 The lines and edges of the castle are more visible with more Gaussians.], grid(
     columns: (1fr, 1fr, 1fr, 1fr),
     rows: (auto),